btseytlin/any2json/notes.md

 2. Retrain smollm with chat template, high augmentations and train for long
 3. Benchmark against gemili flash lite
 4. Train gemma
+5. Put and save input data types to meta when benchmarking so I can analyze errors by format

 ###